yingji15/ASD_public/README.md

 There are 2 directories included.

-One included raw data, the other included derived data.
+Raw data: Some raw data used to derive the gene-gene network.
+Please see more details in Scripts\/Prior_network.

-The [processed tabular data used to train our model](https://github.com/yingji15/ASD_public/blob/main/data/derived/aut_feature_0628.txt) is included in the derived data folder.
+Derived data: The [processed tabular data used to train our model](https://github.com/yingji15/ASD_public/blob/main/data/derived/aut_feature_0628.txt) is included in the derived data folder.
+Processed scores from other methods are also included.

 ## About Scripts\/